 - “Shakespeare’s Clown/ Zanni Connection: Hybridizing Commedia’s Zanni”.
 The Routledge Companion to Commedia Dell'Arte, Routledge: Oxon, UK and New York, NY, 2015

 - “Lecoq's Clown and its Application to Playing Shakespeare's clowns” The Routledge Companion to Jacques Lecoq, Routledge: Oxon, UK and New York, NY, 2016

-Classes taught: Lecoq-based movement classes include placement, acrobatics, neutral and character mask, masks of the Commedia Dell' Arte, European clown, historical movement styles (Renaissance and Restoration) and dance of the 20th century.
+|B.F.A. and M.F.A. professional actor training: Lecoq-based movement classes including placement, acrobatics, neutral and character mask, masks of the Commedia Dell' Arte, European clown as well as historical movement styles and dances (Renaissance and Restoration), dance of the 20th century and stage combat.|